manureno/sparkonk8s/1_configure_k8s/README.md

 ```

 ### Create a service account on the IBM Cloud Cluster
-These steps allow to create a service account named "sa-spark" which will be used by spark containers.
+These steps allow to create a service account named _sa-spark_ which will be used by spark containers.
 This service account need to be allowed to pull images from the CR Namespace

 * Create a _sa-spark_ service account